thefdev/.github/profile/README.md

 ## Welcome to FDEV!

-FDEV is a well-known organization that brings together freelancers to work together on a wide range of projects, serving both small and large clients locally and globally through online platforms.
+FDEV is an abbreviation for Freelancer Developer and is a well-known organization that brings together freelancers to work together on a wide range of projects, serving both small and large clients locally and globally through online platforms.

 Our main goal is to ensure complete satisfaction for FDEV's businesses and clients.
 We consistently strive to deliver outstanding results and complete projects within tight deadlines, saving our clients valuable time.
 The team members at FDEV are highly skilled programmers with extensive expertise in software engineering, boasting over 2 years of experience.